Northern Mexican Gartersnake

 In 2010, the ABQ BioPark received a grant for researching native endangered reptiles in New Mexico.
 The BioPark, in consultation with U.S. Fish and Wildlife Service and New Mexico Game and Fish, decided to focus efforts on narrow-headed gartersnakes and northern Mexican gartersnakes.

 To Catch a Snake

 In the field, BioPark herpetologists stretch 50-foot drift fences, made of woven steel mesh, along the ground, parallel to the edge of rivers and streams.
-Animals that run into a drift fence generally follow its path down to either end where funnel traps catch snakes, lizards and other small animals.
+Animals that run into a drift fence generally follow its path down to either end where funnel traps catch snakes.
 Each day, the team checks the traps and records surveys.